-Nonprofit branding is more than just the colors and logo you choose; it’s the image and context that supporters immediately think of when they see your nonprofit’s name.
+Nonprofit branding is more than just the colors and logo you choose; it’s the image, story, or feeling that supporters immediately think of when they see your nonprofit’s name.
 Your branding strategy impacts how your supporters engage with your services and your mission, and your website is among the most important places where this brand should be reflected.

-This means that as soon as someone stumbles upon your site, they should have a clear understanding of your nonprofit mission, fundraising goals, the types of supporters you have, and the community that you serve.
+As soon as someone arrives on your site, they should have a clear understanding of your nonprofit’s mission, programming, and the community that you serve.

 - Take advantage of storytelling

 - Use consistent visual branding

 - Have a clear, focused content strategy

 - Meet with a nonprofit tech consultant

 With clear branding strategies across your web pages, content, and marketing materials, yours can rank among the best nonprofit websites, a true asset that drives impact for your mission.
 Let’s dive in.